4 Anxiety-Related Negative Thought Patterns

 The Nystrom & Associates provider consulted for this article is Jennifer Bosch, MSW, LGSW, Outpatient Therapist Negative thinking patterns are clinically known as cognitive distortions.
 These patterns are often extreme, inaccurate ways of thinking.

-• "He's late for dinner and got into a terrible accident."
+• "He's late for dinner, he must have got into a terrible accident."

 • "I failed that paper.
 I'm terrible at writing, I should just drop out of school."

-We all have negative thoughts that jump to conclusions once in a while.
+We can all have negative thoughts that jump to extreme conclusions, especially during times of stress.
 However, if these errors in thinking frequently occur, they can lead to increased anxiety and stress, and deepen depression.
 Related: How Therapy Helps With Depression

 Cognitive Distortions & Cognitive Behavioral Therapy

 Cognitive distortions are a primary focus of cognitive-behavioral therapy (CBT).
 CBT treats generalized anxiety disorder.
-Negative thinking patterns:
+Typically, negative thinking patterns:

 • Surface when you are faced with an issue